 The unemployment rates in rural areas are higher than in urban areas and youth unemployment rates are typically twice those of adults (White, 2012).
 Young people in rural areas are less likely to have contracted employment compared to their urban counterparts (ILO, 2017).
 This is due to the challenges that many workers in rural areas face.
 These challenges include: low pay, poor-quality jobs that are unrecognized and unprotected by law, widespread underemployment, the absence of rights at work, inadequate social protection and the lack of a representative voice (ILO, 2008).

 Its been a while since I posted and its all because I was cycling through the research project.

 If you have been following the development agenda, you will have noticed that mentions of youth have been sparking everywhere.
 This is because young people are still facing interlocked forms of discrimination, limited political inclusion, high levels of poverty, limited access to health systems, educational opportunities and decent jobs IFAD (2007).
 As we know young people are the ‘now’ and the ‘future’.
 It is essential that organisations such as IFAD align their investments to ensure that the livelihoods of young people are sustained.

-The exciting thing about working at IFAD – there is always something happening.
-Which means you’re always learning something new.
+The exciting thing about working at IFAD is that there is always something exciting happening.
+Which provides an opportunity to learn and network.

 Peter Läderach holds an Msc in Geography and a PhD in Tropical Agriculture.
 Peter is currently the theme leader for Climate Change at the International Center for Tropical Agriculture (CIAT).
 Peter’s passion is conducting research that leads to visible impacts on the ground, that is why his research supports private sector, NGO’s, governments and multinational agencies to take evidence-based decisions and deliver impact on the ground.